top of page

 Upcoming changes to our Sacred Valley ranch

-During the construction phase, all rides will temporarily start and end at a nearby location within the Sacred Valley.
-While the setting may change, the quality of our horseback riding experience remains as exceptional as ever.
+During construction, all rides will temporarily start and end at this new location.
+While the backdrop may shift, the quality of our horseback riding experience remains as exceptional as ever.

 Horse riding holidays in Peru